-Cast and drop adjustments are a matter of trial and error.
-Adjust a little at a time until you obtain the desired sight picture on the rib.
-Right-handed shooters may desire some cast off, with left-handed shooters preferring some cast on.
-The terminology is the same for right- or left-handed shooters.
+The terminology is the same for right- and left-handed shooters.
 The net effect is to move the comb to allow the face to move farther over the stock for better eye-to-rib alignment.
 When properly set, the front and rear sight beads should line up perfectly each time you shoulder your shotgun.